-A statistically significant relationship between prior victimization and fear of crime ws discovered by an independent samples t-test discovered (t=3.11, df=336.8, p<.01).
+A statistically significant relationship between prior victimization and fear of crime was discovered by an independent sample t-test (t=3.11, df=336.8, p<.01).
 According to the results, participants who reported previous victimization (M=2.58, SD=.99) expressed higher levels of fear of crime compared to those who did not have that experience (M=2.26, SD=1.04).
-Therefore, this hypothesis has been accepted.
+Therefore, this hypothesis was accepted.